juhakivekas/explision/README.md

 	make

 You  might have  to  create the  build and  run  directories when  you compile the first time.

 Running
 -------

-If you are  running the program to make printable  pieces make sure to edit the  configuration file to  match your material  measurements and the kerf of Your cut.
-The default settings are for 4mm MDF.
+If you are  running the program to make printable  pieces make sure to edit the  configuration file to  match your material  measurements and the kerf of your cut.
+The settings need to be set at `src/material.h`.

 Running the code is as simple as this:

 	./explision yourmodel.ply

-Unfortunately the  file parser is very  picky about the format  of the model Files  it is  given.
-The  program takes input  files in  the PLY (stanford polygon file format) and outputs SVG drawings.

-For preprocessing the models MeshLab has been used.
-It's an opensource program for processing  3D models and data.
-The  reference format used in development  is the ply files  that meshlab exports when  using the default  settings and  unchecking the  "Binary encoding"  box.
-MeshLab should be  able to  open pretty much  anything, so it  can be  used to convert files.
+All file formats supported by OpenMesh can be used.

-MeshLab also  has a measuring tool  that will measure the  size of the model.
+MeshLab is an open source project  that has a measuring tool that will measure  the size  of the  model.
 In explision  the measurements  are interpreted as being in millimeters,  so if your model measures 157.65 in meshlab, it will be that many millimeters wide.

 Printing
 --------

-Open the  svg files from  the design_files directory in  your favorite vector graphics editor, like GIMP.
+Open the svg files from  the `design_files` directory in your favorite vector graphics editor, like GIMP.
 Then  combine all the pieces and do some manual ordering if needed.